JonasWeinberger/football/README.md

 We'd like to thank Bastiaan Konings Schuiling, who authored and open-sourced the original version of this game.

+Dritte Zeile

 ## Quick Start

 ### In colab

-Open our example [Colab](https://colab.research.google.com/github/google-research/football/blob/master/gfootball/colabs/gfootball_example_from_prebuild.ipynb), that will allow you to start training your model in less than 2 minutes.
+Open Änderungen in Text our example [Colab](https://colab.research.google.com/github/google-research/football/blob/master/gfootball/colabs/gfootball_example_from_prebuild.ipynb), that will allow you to start training your model in less than 2 minutes.

 This method doesn't support game rendering on screen - if you want to see the game running, please use the method below.